List of Solar System objects by size

 For example, if a TNO is incorrectly assumed to have a mass of 3.59×10^20 kg based on a radius of 350 km with a density of 2 g/cm^{3} but is later discovered to have a radius of only 175 km with a density of 0.5 g/cm^{3}, its true mass would be only 1.12×10^19 kg.

 The sizes and masses of many of the moons of Jupiter and Saturn are fairly well known due to numerous observations and interactions of the Galileo and Cassini orbiters; however, many of the moons with a radius less than ≈100 km, such as Jupiter's Himalia, have far more uncertain masses.
 Further out from Saturn, the sizes and masses of objects are less clear.
 There has not yet been an orbiter around Uranus or Neptune for long-term study of their moons.
 For the small outer irregular moons of Uranus, such as Sycorax, which were not discovered by the Voyager 2 flyby, even different NASA web pages, such as the National Space Science Data Center and JPL Solar System Dynamics, give somewhat contradictory size and albedo estimates depending on which research paper is being cited.

 Graphical overview

 Relative diameters of the fifty largest measured bodies in the Solar System, colored by orbital region.
 Values are diameters in kilometers.
 Both scales are linear.

 Relative masses of the bodies of the Solar System.
 Objects smaller than Saturn are not visible at this scale.

 Relative masses of the Solar planets.
 Jupiter at 71% of the total and Saturn at 21% dominate the system.

 Relative masses of the solid bodies of the Solar System.
 Earth at 48% and Venus at 39% dominate.
 Bodies less massive than Pluto are not visible at this scale.

-Relative masses of the rounded moons of the Solar System.
-Mimas, Enceladus, and Miranda are too small to be visible at this scale.